schahriar/spamc-stream/README.md

-# node-spamc
+# spamc-stream

-node-spamc is a nodejs module that connects to spamassassin's spamd daemon.
+spamc-stream is a nodejs module that connects to spamassassin's spamd daemon.
 You are able to:

   - Check a message for a spam score and return back what spamassassin matched on
   - Ability to send messages to spamassassin to learn from